 Sixty years later, Bill Stine, G. Harry Stine’s son and current Estes Vice President decided it was time for the Orange bullet to take flight.
-This March, Estes will launch the first rocket in the new Designer Signature Series and the first complete kit Vern Estes ever designed, the Orange Bullet.
+Estes’ first rocket in the Designer Signature Series and the first complete kit Vern Estes ever designed, the Orange Bullet.

 WHAT YOU NEED TO BUILD: Scissors, pencil, fine sandpaper, carpenter’s glue, sanding block, hobby knife, masking tape, primer (white) and paint (grey, orange).
 (Tools, construction and finishing supplies not included.)